Castro38/HadoopSummitCloudbreak/README.md

    ![Image](https://github.com/jaraxal/HadoopSummitCloudbreak/blob/master/ambari-login.png)

 You should see the cluster summary screen.
-As you can see, we have a cluster with Zookeeper, NiFi, and the NiFi Registry.
+As you can see, we have a cluster with Zookeeper, Ambari Metrics, NiFi, and the NiFi Registry.

    ![Image](https://github.com/jaraxal/HadoopSummitCloudbreak/blob/master/ambari-summary.png)

 Click on the `NiFi` service in the left hand menu.
 Now you can access the `Quick Links` menu for a shortcut to the NiFi UI.

    ![Image](https://github.com/jaraxal/HadoopSummitCloudbreak/blob/master/ambari-nifi.png)

+## 7. Further Resources
+ -